Seagate/cortx-k8s/.github/PULL_REQUEST_TEMPLATE.md

 - cortx-control images are published at https://github.com/Seagate/cortx/pkgs/container/cortx-control

 The referenced images are always defined in the images section of the solution.example.yaml file.
 If updated images are required, the example solution YAML file should be updated in this change.
+The Helm chart `appVersion` field must also be updated to match the version of the images.

 If the currently referenced CORTX container images support this change, you can delete this section or indicate that.